Bishajit/News-App/README.md

 - Update documentation/ architecture / pipeline
 - update main branch
 - implement AWS cognito
-- use the cloud for database
+- use the cloud for database/ make it resilient